Mission | History | Names | Manifesto | Awards | Imprint

 The following statements illustrate the crucial differences between "Maker Thinking" and "Strategic Systematic Thinking":

-Maker Thinking: "After graduation, I'm confident that I will own or have immediate access to a wide range of the most up-to-date and high-tech means of manufacturing and will be free to use that machinery whenever I wish and at minimal or zero cost."
+Maker Thinking: "After graduation, I'm confident that I will own or have immediate access to a wide range of the most up-to-date and high-tech materials as well as means of manufacturing and will be free to use that machinery whenever I wish and at minimal or zero cost."

 vs.